 - It might have been intentional, given Macintosh mocking MacGuffin earlier and the little chuckle MacGuffin allows himself after the shove.

-- Considering the look on his face when it happend, and young MacGuffin's character in general, that's probably not the case.
+- Considering the look on his face when it happened, and young MacGuffin's character in general, that's probably not the case.

-- There's also his telling the three Lords to "Show a little decorum!"
+- There's also his telling the three Lords to "Show a little decorum!
+And no more fighting!"
 The last phrase you'd expect to hear from a Scottish Lord in that time period.

 - The three lords starting up an impromptu drag race to DunBroch with their boats after seeing each other.